aimhubio/aim/docs/source/quick_start/convert_data.md

 ### Show MLflow logs in Aim

-Aim gives your possibility to convert [MLflow](https://mlflow.org/) runs into native format and show them directly inside the Aim UI.
+Aim gives you a possibility to convert [MLflow](https://mlflow.org/) runs into native format and show them directly on Aim UI.

-Before showing your MLlfow runs in Aim, they need to pass conversion process where your metrics, tags, parameters, run description/notes and *some* artifacts will be transferred into Aim storage.
+Before showing your MLlfow runs on Aim, they need to pass conversion process where your metrics, tags, parameters, run description/notes and *some* artifacts will be transferred into Aim storage.

 Please note that as for now, only the artifacts having the following file extensions will be transferred into Aim